Handling Workers’ Compensation and Psychological Injuries in Queensland

 Employers have a significant role in preventing psychological injuries in the workplace.
 Psychological injuries can lead to:

-Thus, safeguarding the psychological well-being of their workforce serves the best interest of employers.
+Thus, safeguarding the psychological well-being of their workforce serves the best interests of employers.

-Employers that prioritise psychological well-being in the workplace tend to retain workers, experience fewer psychological claims, and witness increased productivity.
+Employers that prioritise psychological well-being in the workplace tend to retain workers, experience fewer instances where staff need to receive workers’ compensation, and witness increased productivity.
 However, despite evidence that one in five Australians face mental health issues annually, almost half of senior managers do not believe their workers experience mental health problems.
 This highlights the need for increased awareness and understanding of mental health issues in the workplace.

 Duty of care